Southwest Airlines Infant Policy

 Southwest Airlines Stroller Policy

-Can you bring a stroller on a plane southwest?
-According to the Southwest Add lap infant guidelines, when traveling with a child/children, each ticketed passenger may check one stroller, car seat, or child restrain system.
+According to the Southwest Add lap infant guidelines, when traveling with a child/children, each ticketed passenger may check one stroller, car seat, or child restraint system.
 However, please note that the strollers and child restraint systems are transported only with a limited release of liability.

 What Are The Rules For Flying With Stroller?